3D Printed Design for Dutch Design Week: Bio-Inclusive Column

 - Design & Computation: Nikolett Ásványi, Mattia Zucco, Cristina Nan

-- Robotic Fabrication (3DCP): Vertico
+- Fabrication: Vertico

 Related Articles